harrysan/scraping-liverpool-news/README.md

 For the link can be seen in each file with variable URL.

 Scraping will take the title, image, description, link website and time.
-For website templates using django and scraping using python.
+For website templates using flask and scraping using python.

 Thank you.